|

 * Postoperative pain

-* Mild-to-moderate pain due to inflammation and tissue injury
+* Mild-to-moderate pain due to

 * Pyrexia (fever)